Preemptive surgery would benefit more women than just those at highest risk for developing ovarian cancer

 Ovarian cancer is the most lethal of reproductive cancers in women.
 According to Manchanda, 152,000 deaths from ovarian cancer occur each year worldwide.
 Though it affects women of all ages, ovarian cancer is diagnosed most commonly after menopause.
 The strongest risk factors are older age and a family history.

 Though the surgery is generally safe and may be life-preserving, it is not without complications.
-The ovaries contain a woman's reproductive eggs and secrete the hormones estrogen and progesterone.
-Younger women who undergo this surgery will be thrust into early menopause
+The ovaries contain a woman’s reproductive eggs and secrete the hormones estrogen and progesterone.
+Younger women who undergo this surgery will be thrust into early menopause.
+The chances that a woman might develop heart disease increase after the procedure, and she might face osteoporosis as she ages, since estrogen helps build bones.
+Also, although the surgery may reduce anxiety, it often increases sexual dysfunction.

 “Ovarian conservation before menopause may be especially important in patients with a personal or strong family history of cardiovascular or neurological disease,” the Society of Gynecologic Oncologists said.
 “Conversely, women at high risk of ovarian cancer should undergo risk-reducing bilateral salpingo-oophorectomy.”